goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

 ---

-**Q16.
-How do you approach a machine learning problem?**
+## <a name="q16"></a> Q16.
+How do you approach a machine learning problem?

-**A16.** Rather than relying on your gut feeling and randomly trying different methods to optimize your learning algorithm, you can take the following steps to make informed decisions:
+Rather than relying on your gut feeling and randomly trying different methods to optimize your learning algorithm, you can take the following steps to make informed decisions:

 1. Start with a simple model.
 Use training, validation, and test sets to evaluate your model.
 Slowly build up your model to a more complex version.